Pilot Grant RFA

 - to encourage interdisciplinary teams of investigators that spans across Colleges and campus to develop collaborations or new research avenues;

-- to promote interactions between basic, clinical and public health scientists; and
+- to promote interactions between basic and clinical scientists; and

 - to support research collaborations with community partners and organizations.